forestgrape/coronavirus/index.md

 Coronaviruses belong to Nidoviruses which share a replication pattern within a cell.
 Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
 This means that their genetic material is encoded as a single positive strand of RNA - the same way as messenger RNA pieces of the cell.
 Enveloped means they have a membrane.
 The membrane consists of a lipid bilayer and proteins and forms a sphere.
 Among the membrane proteins are large spike proteins.
 Theses spike protein point out of the sphere, which gives coronaviruses a crown (in latin corona) like appearance under the electron microscope.

 ### proteins
-- cleavage other proteins and RNA [to check]
 - structural proteins: used to give newly built viruses structure.
 These are the membrane proteins and the internal protein N stabilizes the RNA
 - diminish host defence
+- cleavage other proteins and RNA [to check]

 <p id='life-cycle'>-----</p>

 ## Life Cycle
 [in work]

-### reach an infectable cell
+### match to an infectable cell
-A virion needs to be matched with a target cell up to some dozens of nanometers.
-The match can be the active or passive i.e. the virion reaches the host or the host reaches the virion.
+A virion needs to get matched with a target cell up to some dozens of nanometers.
+The virion match can happen because the virion is moved to the host, the cell is moved to the virion or a combination of movements.
-These can involve the following steps (steps in [<step>] are facultative):
+Getting matched to an infectable cell involves the following steps (steps in [...] are facultative):
 - [an exploitable host]
 - [an exploitable tissue]
 - an exploitable cell